NikolasMarkou/solving_mnist/README.md

 This one uses the custom dataset expansion layer that randomly transforms the input with noise and affine transformations

 Accuracy after 500k iterations 0.9912 ~ error 0.88%

+## 2 Layer CNN (36 kernels 3x3 stride 2) (28 kernels 3x3 stride) with PReLU and dataset expansion layer

+### Notes

+This one uses the custom dataset expansion layer that randomly transforms the input with noise and affine transformations

+Accuracy after 500k iterations 0.9906 ~ error 0.94%